-- A next iteration of KOA will likely manifest along the lines of an annual Campfire Hoopla event for the good people associated with our targeted beneficiary orgs.
+- A next iteration of KOA will likely manifest along the lines of an annual Campfire Hoopla event to shine a light of gratitude on our targeted beneficiary orgs.

 - Chickens and inmates get more time outside than our kids do